sane-lab/Trisk/readme.md

 1. Compile `Trisk-on-Flink` with : `mvn clean install -DskipTests -Dcheckstyle.skip -Drat.skip=true`.
 2. Compile `examples` with: `mvn clean package`.
 3. cd `Trisk-on-Flink/build-target`  and start a standalone cluster: `./bin/start-cluster.sh`.
-4. lunch a example `StatefulDemo`  in  examples folder: `./bin/flink run -c flinkapp.StatefulDemo `
+4. Launch an example `StatefulDemo`  in  examples folder: `./bin/flink run -c flinkapp.StatefulDemo `
 5. Try Trisk with the following command: `examples/target/testbed-1.0-SNAPSHOT.jar`.

 We have placed Trisk into the Flink, and uses Flink configuration tools to configure the parameters of Tirsk.
 There are some configurations you can try in `flink-conf.yaml` to use the `Trisk-on-Flink`: